HBS-Urosystem/urosystem.kit2/cms/blocks/legal/terms.en.md

       **Customer –** Aka.
 Buyer, any natural or legal person who is purchasing products using the Webshop.

       **Product –** Plural Products, aka.
-Goods, any urological product available for purchasing in our Webshop, sold by Our Company, bought by the Customer.
+Goods, any urological product available for purchasing in our Webshop, used by Our Company, bought by the Customer.

       **Price –** Equals the amount of money shown on the Webpage or established otherwise.